-Although there is presently no regulatory sandbox set up within Andorra, an embryonic initiative is under development by the Andorran government and Andorra Business with the aim of testing new business models that are not regulated.
+A regulatory sandbox has recently been set up within Andorra through the Digital Economy Law.
+This is an embryonic initiative under development by the Andorran government and Andorra Business with the aim of testing new business models that are not regulated.